Abdullah00001/Abdullah00001/README.md

 ### 👨‍💻 About Me
 I'm a 22-year-old Computer Science student with a strong passion for software development and the tech world.
 My journey began with foundational languages like C and C++, which gave me a solid base in problem-solving.
 Over time, I’ve expanded my skills across the full-stack ecosystem, from front-end web development to backend server management, and I’m currently focused on the MERN stack.

-🎯 **2023 Goals**: Start programming, mastered fundamentals with C, start basic problem-solving (Done)
+🎯 **2023 Goals**:
+- Start programming, mastered fundamentals with C, start basic problem-solving (Done ✅)

 🎯 **2024 Goals**:
-- Learn C++, Data Structures (DS), and Algorithms (Algo)
+- Learn C++, Data Structures (DS), and Algorithms (Algo) (Done ✅)
-- Solve 500+ problems with DSA
+- Solve 500+ problems with DSA (Done ✅)
-- Learn Frontend (HTML, CSS, Bootstrap, Tailwind, JS, DOM manipulation) and integrate APIs
+- Learn Frontend (HTML, CSS, Bootstrap, Tailwind, JS, DOM manipulation) and integrate APIs (Done ✅)
-- Complete at least 4 projects with these technologies
+- Complete at least 4 projects with these technologies (Done ✅)
-- Learn SQL, MySQL for database management
+- Learn SQL, MySQL for database management (Done ✅)
-- Learn Python for OOP and complete 3+ terminal-based projects with OOP principles
+- Learn Python for OOP and complete 3+ terminal-based projects with OOP principles (Done ✅)
-- Explore Django MVT and complete 3+ projects
+- Explore Django MVT and complete 3+ projects (Done ✅)
-- Explore DRF and complete 2 projects
+- Explore DRF and complete 2 projects (Done ✅)
-- Deep dive into JavaScript
+- Deep dive into JavaScript (Done ✅)
-- Learn React and complete 3 practice projects to understand concepts
+- Learn React and complete 3 practice projects to understand concepts (Done ✅)
-- Learn Node.js, Express, MongoDB, Mongoose to become a Backend Developer and complete 2 CRUD projects
+- Learn Node.js, Express, MongoDB, Mongoose to become a Backend Developer and complete 2 CRUD projects (Done ✅)
-- Learn Authentication with Node, Express, Mongoose and complete 2 backend projects
+- Learn Authentication with Node, Express, Mongoose and complete 2 backend projects (Done ✅)
-- Start a full-stack (MERN) long-term project for the resume and implement everything learned (Running)
+- Start a full-stack (MERN) long-term project for the resume and implement everything learned (Running 🚀)
-- Start learning advanced Backend (Running)
+- Start learning advanced Backend (Running 🚀)
-- Start problem-solving again and recap DSA (Running)
+- Start problem-solving again and recap DSA (Running 🚀)

 ### 📚 My Journey in Programming